2nd Annual

 Analytics on FHIR®

-Spend a day learning about the new SQL on FHIR standard and how it unlocks real-world analytics use cases from industry leaders at HL7, Microsoft, Google, Health Samurai, CSIRO and more.
+Spend a time learning about the new SQL on FHIR standard and how it unlocks real-world analytics use cases from industry leaders at HL7, Microsoft, Google, Health Samurai, CSIRO and more.

 Free admission